ViviQD/ViviComm/README.md

 ## Overview

-**ViviComm** is an AI-driven chat platform tailored for kids and young audiences.
+**ViviComm Lite** is an opensource AI-driven chat platform tailored for kids and young audiences.
 It enables safe, dynamic, and interactive communication while ensuring a fun experience that stimulates learning and creativity.

+> [!NOTE]
-Note that while our platform is designed for various types of content, it **does not** store or process medical information.
+> Note that while our platform is designed for various types of content, it mainly created for health related.

 ---

 ## Features

 - **AI-Powered Conversations:** Advanced AI handles chat tasks and provides engaging responses.
-- **Interactive Social Experience:** A vibrant social media platform focused on safe and enjoyable communication.
+- **Interactive Social Experience:** A nice social media platform focused on safe and enjoyable communication.

 ---